Pulsation Yoga 101 (new students or refresher course)

 Click here for a full description.
 THIS CLASS IS NOT PART OF THE REGULAR CLASS SCHEDULE AND CANNOT BE ATTENDED UNLESS YOU SIGN UP FOR THE SERIES.

-The hot and warm labels on our classes describe the temperature only.
-Hot classes are taught in a heated room that reaches 95-100 degrees with humidity.
+The warm labels on our classes describe the temperature only.
 Warm classes are taught in a heated room that reaches 85-88 degrees without humidity.
 We have hot and warm classes for level 1 and above; Brand new students would be best served attending our Basic class prior to taking a hot class.
 Please drink plenty of water before, during, and after class to stay hydrated.
 We recommend you bring a mat and towel.

 In the Basic class, you'll learn to perform fundamental poses with steadiness and confidence.
 We will follow a systematic syllabus of poses tailored to help you progress your practice in a logical and safe way using alignment principles and great attention to detail.
 This class helps beginner students comfortably advance into mixed-level classes.
 While taking the Yoga 101 series prior to this class is not required, it is recommended.